Coronavirus (COVID-19) update

 - newborn physical examination

-It's important to go to your appointments unless you, your baby or someone you live with has symptoms of coronavirus.
+It's important to go to your appointments unless you or your baby have symptoms of COVID-19.

 Why newborn screening is offered

-Most babies are healthy and won't have any of the conditions the screening tests are looking for.
+Most babies are healthy and will not have any of the conditions the newborn screening tests are looking for.

 But for those babies who do have a health problem, the benefits of screening can be enormous.